CometVisu/CometVisu/doc/manual/en/config/widgets/text/index.rst

 For a general understanding of how the configuration files are structured and what elements and attributes are it is recommended to read this section first: :ref:`visu-config-details`.

-The behaviour and appearance of the %%%WIDGET_NAME%%% widget can be influenced by using certain attributes and elements.
+The behaviour and appearance of the Text widget can be influenced by using certain attributes and elements.
 The following tables show the allowed attributes and elements and their possible values.
 The screenshots show, how both can be edited in the :ref:`editor <editor>`.

 Attributes underlined by ..... are mandatory, all the others are optional and be omitted.

-Allowed attributes in the %%%WIDGET_NAME%%%-element
+Allowed attributes in the Text-element
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. parameter-information:: %%%WIDGET_NAME_LOWER%%%
+.. parameter-information:: text

 .. widget-example::
     :editor: attributes